tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} [Code samples](docapis_codesamples_bestpractices.html) showing sample ways to use the API (or similar tools) are provided.
 In more robust scenarios, a [sample app](docapis_sample_apps.html) might serve as a reference implementation for users.
 In cases where a sample app complements the documentation, the documentation should refer to different aspects of the reference implementation.) {{cb-end}}

-{{cb}} Code samples are appropriately commented, either with inline comments, comments that preface or follow the sample, or both.
+{{cb}} [Code samples](docapis_codesamples_bestpractices.html) are appropriately commented, either with inline comments, comments that preface or follow the sample, or both.
 Long code samples with no explanation aren't just dropped in. {{cb-end}}

 {{cb}} The documentation's technical level is appropriate to the *target audience* but might not serve every possible audience (e.g., total newbies to a programming language might struggle with documentation intended for developers already experienced in that language).
 Usually, general concepts in a programming language that you assume the audience knows are not explained in the documentation.
 Instead, your company's product, configuration, and usage are covered in the context of the programming language.
 One exception is when the implementation requires a non-standard process or workflow that merits some explanation. {{cb-end}}

 {{cb}} A one-pager [quick reference](docapis_doc_quick_reference.html) is available for the documentation so that users can get up and running quickly.
 The one-pager also allows users to quickly get a sense of the essential information and tasks for the tool or service. {{cb-end}}

 </ul>

 ### Completeness

 <ul class="checkLists">

+{{cb}} For REST API documentation, the [OpenAPI standard](pubapis_openapi_intro.html) is used to describe the API.
+For [library-based APIs](nativelibraryapis_overview.html) like Java, the appropriate conventions for documentation in that language are followed (such as [Javadoc tags](nativelibraryapis_javadoc_tags.html)).{{cb-end}}

+{{cb}} Reference material such as APIs (if applicable) follow a [common structure within each topic](docapis_api_reference_tutorial_overview.html), mostly following a request-response type structure.
+Typical sections include descriptions, parameters, sample requests or usage, and sample responses. {{cb-end}}

 {{cb}} [Error messages](docapis_doc_status_codes.html) that users can encounter are documented and discoverable through search. {{cb-end}}

-{{cb}} Reference material such as APIs (if applicable) follow a common structure within each topic, mostly following a request-response type structure.
-Typical sections include descriptions, parameters, sample requests or usage, and sample responses. {{cb-end}}

-{{cb}} Parameter documentation typically includes a description, data type, min/max values, sample values, and optional/required usage. {{cb-end}}
+{{cb}} [Parameter documentation](docapis_doc_parameters.html) typically includes a description, data type, min/max values, sample values, and optional/required usage. {{cb-end}}

 {{cb}} If there are pitfalls or other traps, gaps, and gotchas to avoid, these are noted in the documentation rather than hidden from the user.
-A section called "Known Limitations" often contains this information.
-The documentation doesn't lie or mislead the user but rather is transparent, honest, and helpful even if it means exposing the product's warts and revealing problems users will like encounter. {{cb-end}}
+A section called ["Known Limitations"](/2010/12/16/known-limitations/) often contains this information.
+The documentation doesn't lie or mislead the user but rather is [transparent, honest, and helpful](/2017/07/13/transparency-in-documentation/) even if it means exposing the product's warts and revealing problems users will like encounter. {{cb-end}}

 {{cb}} If there are [limitations and thresholds](/learnapidoc/docapis_rate_limiting_and_thresholds.html) (e.g., max number of API calls, max file sizes, max string lengths, max/min parameter values), these limitations are called out in the docs. {{cb-end}}

-{{cb}} If a task is only available in certain contexts (locales, languages,  platforms), that information is noted clearly in the topic.
-For example, a tool that is globally available but with feature limitations for some areas might have a label on certain topics that say "US only," or it might have tabs that split the content into Mac, Windows, and Linux steps." {{cb-end}}
+{{cb}} If a task is only available in certain contexts (locales, languages,  platforms, roles, versions), that information is noted clearly in the topic.
+For example, a tool that is globally available but with feature limitations for some areas might have a label on certain topics that say "US only," or "Enterprise Version Only," or it might have tabs that split the content into "Mac \| Windows \| Linux" steps. {{cb-end}}

 {{cb}} The documentation has a troubleshooting section (either standalone or included within the section/topic it relates to) that provides information on how to solve common problems.
 The troubleshooting information indicates where things might go wrong and how to fix them.
 In other words, the documentation doesn't just describe the happy path. {{cb-end}}